SublimeText-Markdown/MarkdownEditing/README.md

 * ⌘⌥R will paste the contents of the clipboard as a reference link
 * ⌘K inserts a standard inline link, ⌘⇧K inserts an inline image
 * ⌘B and ⌘I are bound to bold and italics (Markdown). *If you don't like losing your default shortcut for "Build", modify the sublime-keymap file.*
+* Typing "#" when there's a selection will surroung it with "#" to make it a headline.
+Multiple presses add additional hashes, increasing the level of the header.
+Finish with Cmd-Shift-Space to add padding around the selection.
+(Contributed by [Gabe](http://www.macdrifter.com))

 There's a long way to go and I have a lot of Python to learn.